surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 ### Problem: eval() function limitation
 [Knockout](https://knockoutjs.com/) has limitations.
-And the biggest one is the use of the  [eval()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function in template parsing.
-Although it might be OK to run `eval()` on the client browser in some scenarios, it is still quite a dangerous function which may end up running malicious code on the user's machine.
-Companies usually minimize their security risks by adding security checks integrated into their DevOps pipelines.
-Such checks might prevent companies from using JavaScript libraries which have `eval()` function calls.
+And the biggest one is the use of the [eval()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function in its code.
+Although it is OK that [Knockout](https://knockoutjs.com/) runs eval() to process templates, it is still quite dangerous to have the `eval()` function in the production code.
+An incorrect use of the `eval()` by application developers may end up running malicious code on the user's machine.
+That is why companies usually minimize their security risks (by adding security checks integrated into their DevOps pipelines) and do not allow applications to use the `eval()` function at all.
+Such security concerns might prevent companies from using third-party JavaScript libraries which have `eval()` function calls inside them.

 ### Problem: a black box